makrai/notes/pustejovsky91-synt-event-struct.md

 * two classes of event composition, PP attachment and resultative constructions
-* There are several types of syntactic constructions that directly affect the event type of a phrase: temporal adverbials, adjunct phrases, complement type (e.g., individuated or not), and aspectual coercion (e.g., the progressive)
+* There are several types of syntactic constructions that directly affect the event type of a phrase: temporal adverbials, adjunct phrases, complement type (eg individuated or not), and aspectual coercion (eg the progressive)
   * we consider only the first two types here (for further discussion see Pus())
 * the event type for a sentence need not be the event type of the main verb
   * Category changes may occur because of